Difference Between Oral Communication and Public Speaking

 Oral communication is a process in which the speaker and the listener exchange or communicate verbally; in short, it gives immediate feedback.

 But it is not always reliable as there is no legal evidence.
-The relationship here is mostly informal.
+The relationship here is primarily informal.

 On the contrary, public speaking involves a live audience.
-It is a form of verbal communication that can either maintain a formal or informal relationship with the audience.
+It is a form of verbal communication that maintains a formal or informal relationship with the audience.

 The talk or the speech has nothing to hide and hence is reliable.